-Share-based payments - On February 8, 2017, April 1, 2017, May 17, 2017, June 1, 2017 and September 20, 2017, the Company granted an aggregate of 4,355,000 stock options to its employees, consultants and directors.
+Share-based payments - On February 8, 2017, the Company granted 3,075,000 stock option to employees, consultants and directors at an exercise price of \$0.17, expiring on February 8, 2019.
+The options were fully vested on the grant date.
+The fair value of the stock options granted was \$463,044.
 The fair value of the stock options was estimated at the grant date using the Black-Scholes Option Pricing Model.